redapemusic35/Emotional-Data-and-Moral-Learning/content/authors/admin/_index.md

 Darkness,” Eleonore Stump (2010) argues that narrative can be a source of knowledge.
 However, it is not immediately clear to me just how this might work.
-One intuition is that narrative can be thought of as a kind of testimony which relies on more than just our cognitive faculties, but our conative ones as well.
-Looking at literature in the philosophy of music, particularly at the phenomenons of emotional expression and contagion, I believe that a case can be made which shows just how this might work, that narratives are a source of knowledge.
+One intuition that I have is that narrative can be thought of as a kind of testimony which relies on more than just our cognitive faculties, but our conative ones as well.
+For me, this sounds awfully similar to how music might be described.
+Therefore, looking at literature in the philosophy of music, particularly at the phenomenons of emotional expression and contagion, I believe that a case can be made which shows just how this might work, that narratives are a source of knowledge.

+There are three methods which I think can be useful in this regard:

+1. Natural Language Processing
+2. Topic Modeling
+3. Sentiment Analysis

+Ultimately, I do not think that I will have reached any definitive conclusions regarding moral sources and music lyrics.
+What I hope to have done however, is offer some reflections on how we might use big data to determine moral knowledge sources.